 Tailiang is one of the two main systems of traditional Chinese timber-frame structures.
-The term was coined by architecture historians in the 1940s in contrast to chuandou.
-“Tailiang” can also be called “liangzhushi” (梁柱式), “jialiangshi” (架梁式), “dieliangshi” (叠梁式), zhuliangshi (柱梁式) and is a system in which beams and pillars are the main components.
+The term was coined by architecture historians in the 1940s in contrast to chuandou 穿鬥.
+“Tailiang” can also be called liangzhushi 梁柱式 (Liang 1955, 8), jialiangshi 架梁式 (Liu 1957, 78), dieliangshi 叠梁式 ("Zhongguo jian zhu shi" bian xie zu [ZJZS] 1982, 152), zhuliangshi 柱梁式 and is a system in which beams are as structurally important as pillars and posts in supporting purlins.
 Literally, “tailiang” means fitting beams on top of the pillars, and fitting posts on top of the beams.
 Consequently, in this system there are fewer pillars with the building interior.
 To further distinguish it from chuandou, tailiang is interpreted as a framing system in which beams are supported on top of the pillars, and purlins are extended across the beams.
-It is usually considered to be the standard timber-frame structure of official buildings in northern China.
-(BAI Ying, 2018, ATTCAT Project).
+It is usually considered to be the standard timber-frame structure of traditional official buildings in northern China.5

 Firstly, the relationship between columns and beams is very important.
 The pillars bear the weight of the beams, and the melon-shaped columns (guazhu 瓜柱) stand on the beams.
 Some definitions also mention the purlins, which are placed (perpendicular to the beams) across the melon-shaped columns

 Secondly, with respect to the distribution of force, the beam, as a bending member, must transmit the roof load to the pillars.
 Here, in contrast to the triangular truss commonly seen in Western architecture, the beams are mainly load-bearing, and their function of tying the pillars is not the most important.